 Zoom issue #1: Camera or audio doesn’t work

 Did you join a meeting and can’t hear anyone?
 If so, you probably closed the window that popped up before you logged into a meeting.
+It’s one of the most common Zoom issues.
 Instead of closing it next time, make sure to press the blue “Join with Computer audio” button instead.
 But just in case you forget again, you can select the “Join audio” option in the bottom-left corner of the screen during a meeting and then click the already-mentioned “Join with Computer Audio” button that appears.

 You can unmute yourself by pressing the spacebar.